The Marvelous Missing Link: Lost

 The Marvelous Missing Link: Lost is the thirteenth studio album by Insane Clown Posse.
-It is the first part of the 3rd Joker Card in the second Deck of the Dark Carnival Saga.
-It was released on April 28, 2015 on Psychopathic Records via Sony's RED Distribution, three months before the release of its companion album Found.
+It is the first part of the third Joker Card in the second Deck of the Dark Carnival Saga.
+It was released on April 28, 2015, on Psychopathic Records via Sony's RED Distribution, three months before the release of its companion album Found.
 It is the group's 34th overall release.

 Singles

-The first single, entitled "Vomit", was released on April 7, 2015.
+The first single, titled "Vomit", was released on April 7, 2015.
 People who preordered the album digitally received the single free.
 The second single was "Explosions", and was accompanied by a music video on May 14, 2015.

 The third single titled "Falling Apart" was released March 9, 2016 and was accompanied by a music video released worldwide via Billboard.com.
 On April 22, 2016 ICP released the fourth single "I See The Devil" and was accompanied by a music video.

 Music videos

-On April 28, 2015 press release for The Marvelous Missing Link: Lost it was stated that the first music video will be shot sometime in the upcoming week.
-On a segment of Sugar Slam's "Rock It Or Sock It" show on April 30, 2015 on Psychopathic Radio, Psychopathic producer Kuma announced that they have shot a video for the song "Explosions" and will be released sometime later this month.
+On the April 28, 2015, press release for The Marvelous Missing Link: Lost, it was stated that the first music video will be shot sometime in the upcoming week.
+On a segment of Sugar Slam's "Rock It Or Sock It" show on April 30, 2015,on Psychopathic Radio, Psychopathic producer Kuma announced that they have shot a video for the song "Explosions" and will be released sometime later this month.
 The music video was released on May 14, 2015.
-It was also co-released on Vice.com, exclusively for only 24 hours, as reported in the May 9, 2015 edition of the Hatchet Herald.
+It was also co-released on Vice.com, exclusively for only 24 hours, as reported in the May 9, 2015,edition of the Hatchet Herald.

 On March 9, 2016 the second music video for "Falling Apart" debuted worldwide via Billboard.com.
 On April 22, 2016 the third music video was released for the song "I See The Devil".